electron-react-boilerplate/electron-react-boilerplate/README.md

 # pentent-tools-electron-react
-A pentest tools in electron, created with, nodejs, typescript, electron
+A pentest tools in electron, created with, nodejs, typescript, react

 This app need NMAP package installed to run